echosprint/TabularTransformer/docs/getting-started.md

     n_heads=8,
     n_layers=6)
 ```

-Explanation of `Hyperparameters`:
+Explanation of Hyperparameters:

-   - dim=64: This sets the dimensionality of the embeddings in the Transformer.
-A value of 64 indicates that each embedding vector will have 64 dimensions, which influences the model's capacity to capture complex patterns in the data.
+- dim: Sets the dimensionality of the embeddings in the Transformer.
+A value of 64 indicates that each embedding vector will have 64 dimensions, influencing the model's capacity to capture complex patterns in the data.

-   - n_heads=8: Specifies the number of attention heads in each multi-head attention layer.
+- n_heads: Specifies the number of attention heads in each multi-head attention layer.
 Using 8 heads allows the model to focus on different parts of the input sequence simultaneously, capturing diverse relationships within the data.

-   - n_layers=6: Defines the number of layers (or blocks) in the Transformer.
+- n_layers: Defines the number of layers (or blocks) in the Transformer.
 Here, 6 layers provide the depth necessary for the model to learn intricate patterns in tabular data through sequential processing.

-we define the training parameters for the `TabularTransformer` model using `ttf.TrainParameters`.
+We then define the training parameters for the TabularTransformer model using `ttf.TrainParameters`.
 Each parameter is crucial in guiding the model's training process:

 ```python